electron-plumber/electron-big-book/docs/math/0 Core courses/23 Chapter6 plane geometry Module1 parallel lines Module2 triangles upper.md

 # Module 6-02 Triangle

-## 1.Sum of interior angles of a triangle
+## 1.Sum of Interior Angles of a Triangle
 $\angle1+\angle2+\angle3=\pi$,
 the exterior angle of a triangle is equal to the sum of its two non-adjacent interior angles.
 ![Sum of interior angles of a triangle.svg](../../public/math/Core%20courses/Sum%20of%20interior%20angles%20of%20a%20triangle.svg)

-## 2.The relationship between the three sides of a triangle
+## 2.Relationship Between the Three Sides of a Triangle
 - The sum of any two sides is greater than the third side, then $a+b>c$.
   $a+b>c, a+c>b, b+c>a$
 - The difference between any two sides is less than the third side, then $|a-b|<c$.